grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/manage-npm-dependencies.md

 When you develop your plugin, its `package.json` may reference a specific version of a `@grafana` npm package, such as `@grafana/ui: 9.5.1`.

 However, when the plugin is installed and executed within a Grafana instance, it inherits the version of the `@grafana` packages that the Grafana application is using.
-For example, if the Grafana version is 10.0.0, then the plugin uses version 10.0.0 of the shared dependencies from the Grafana application.
+For example, if the Grafana version is 10.0.0, then the plugin uses version 10.0.0 of the shared `@grafana` dependencies from the Grafana application.

 # Dependency sharing mechanism